-Lumbar Puncture is a medical practice that involves insertion of a needle into the spinal canal of a person so as to pull together the cerebrospinal fluid which is a colourless fluid surrounding the spinal cord and brain for further diagnosing.
+Lumbar puncture is a medical practice that involves the insertion of a needle into the spinal canal of a person, so as to pull out some cerebrospinal fluid, a colourless fluid surrounding the spinal cord and brain, for further diagnosing.
 If any individual has a health issue pertaining to the spinal cord or the brain, this puncture procedure can help detect it.

 Diseases that can be detected with this lumbar puncture include meningitis or a haemorrhage.
 Generally, this test is conducted under local anaesthesia, and a hypodermic needle is used to collect the specimen.
 Once this is done, it is sent for further analysis.